 - Comply with equal opportunity and anti-discrimination legislation (where applicable).

 Companies should disclose in each annual report the measurable objectives for achieving gender diversity set by the Board in accordance with the diversity policy and progress towards achieving them.

-The Board have been unable to adopt the objectives for gender diversity due to the reduction in the workforce, both at holding company and subsidiary company levels, during this period of holding care and maintenance.
-The existing directors remain in office, at reduced remuneration, and the total number of employees has reduced to 10, all of which are male.
-The issue of gender diversity remains a priority and will be addressed when the project progresses to the construction and production phases.
+The Board have been unable to adopt the objectives for gender diversity due to the size of the company, and that most activities are contracted out.
+The existing directors remain in office, , and the total number of employees has reduced to 1, which is male.

 Companies should disclose in each annual report the proportion of women employees in the whole organisation, women in senior executive positions and women on the Board.

 The directors’ report each year sets out the number of women employees in the whole organisation, senior positions and on the Board.

 Principle 4 – Safeguard integrity in financial reporting